 Bumping this as I did a re-read on my truck.
 So airbag code is still the same B101D-00 "Electronic Control Unit Hardware" The Stabilitrak light is all listed under ABS Codes 1.C0800-03- Control Module Power Circuit- Low Voltage 2.
 C0287-5A- Longitudinal Acceleration Sensor Circuit- Not Plausible 3.C0196-5A Yaw Rate Signal- Not Plausible 4.C0187-5A Lateral Acceleration Sensor Circuit- Not Plausible.
 From what I can see the Stabilitrak light is because one sensor isn't getting power.
 Anyone gotten that control module power circuit code before?
+Thanks for the help!

 Just took my truck out of storage after my deployment, and have two new lights on that I'm having trouble tracking down, B101D00- service airbag light is currently on because of this.
 Anyone ever had it?
 What'd you do to fix it?
 C0187-5a- service stabilitrak: lateral accelerometer circuit range/performance.
 I'm reading stuff about potentially a yaw sensor, or even wheel speed sensors.
 Currently my scan tool shows each wheel reading so not sure what it could be.
 Any help is appreciated!
 Thanks!

 Looking to get a new set of UCA for my 2015 2500HD.
 Right now I have a 3.5" rough country lift, and am looking to upgrade from the rough country ones to something a little beefier, and hopefully will improve my ride quality.
 Currently leaning towards kryptonite.
 Seen a lot of good reviews on them.
 Anyone have any input, or experience on aftermarket UCA for our trucks?
 Also looked at cognito and readyLIFT.
 Downside to ready lift was that they require quite a bit of trimming from what I hear.
 Thanks for the input!